aldelaro5/Bug-Fables-Internal-Docs/docs/MapControl/Insides.md

 The destination value (0.0 or 1.0) is constantly updated, but whether any changes happen depens on if `fadeammount` gets further away then 0.025 from it.
 It means that the moment instance.`insideid` changes, FixedUpdate will have the fading happen accordingly on its own.

-If the fading should happen, `refreshmats` is set to true.
-This is necessary to queue the cleanup part of the fading that will happen after exiting the inside later (see the section below for details on that).

 As for the actual fading, it is done like the following:

 - `fadeammount` is set to a lerp from the existing one to the destination value with a factor of TieFramerate(`fadingSpeed`)
 - RenderSettings.`skybox` has its `_Tint` set to a color where r, g and b are `fadeammount` clamped from 0.0 to 0.5
+- If `insidedum` is null, it is created as a new MaterialPropertyBlock
 - Each `render` that isn't null and have an `AlwaysShow` tag will be enabled, but their materials color won't change
 - Each `render` that isn't null and don't have a `AlwaysShow` tag will have the following happen:
     - The `render` enablement is set depending on `fadeammount`.
 It's enabled if it's higher than 0.15 and disabled otherwise
-    - If the `render` doesn't have a `NoMapColor` tag, its materials's color who fufill certain conditions set to a color where r, g and b are `fadeammount`.
+    - If the `render` doesn't have a `NoMapColor` tag and fufills other conditions, `insidedim` will have its `_Color` set to a color where r, g and b are `fadeammount` (the a is the sharedMaterial's color.a) followed by `insidedim` being set on the `render`'s porperty block.
 Here are the conditions for a `render` material to have its color changed:
         - The shader isn't `emptymat`'s shader
         - The shader isn't `outlinemain`'s shader
         - The shader isn't `fakelight`
         - The material has a property named `_Color`

-### Fading cleanup after exit
-This only applies when fully outside (instance.`insideid` is -1).
-Once the fading is over, `refreshmats` should be true by this point which will cause this part of the fading logic to happen on FixedUpdate.

-All `render`'s sharedMaterials will be restored to their `ogmat` counterpart which completely restores their materials and their properties to their original when the MapControl's Start happened.

-It's however possible to exclude `render`'s GameObject from this if they have a `NoMapColor` tag.

-Once this is done, `refreshmats` is reset to false which ends the fading completely.

 ## Inside transition
 The procedure involved in entering or exiting the inside is done in 3 ways: